 Both Hrithik Roshan and his young prodigy Tiger Shroff do well in their individual capabilities.
 Honestly, there isn’t much to do in the overall ‘acting’ department and so Hrithik, the better actor between the two, literally sleepwalks in a tailor-made role for him.
 Tiger Shroff, still holds the candle of hope, in a world where actors like Siddharth Malhotra and Arjun Kapoor co-exist.
 He matches step by step with Hrithik and frankly, he’s immensely watchable.
 Ashutosh Rana and Anupriya Goenka, who incidentally gets more screentime than Vaani Kapoor, do strictly well in their roles.
 Dipanita Sharma and Soni Razdan are wasted in their blink-and-miss appearances.
 Rest of the ensemble either get bumped off on-screen or nobody gives a shit about them anymore.
 Music by Vishal and Shekhar is meh.
 The background scores by Sanchit and Ankit Balhara are terrific and go well with the action sequences, slow-mo walks and anything that has remotely do with the story.
 Credit actually should go to cinematographer Benjamin Jasper who makes the film look so good.

 You know what?
 Fuck this review and go for ‘War’.
-Enjoy the muscle flexes and twerking glam boys along with the last scene that reminds of you ‘The Dark Knight’.
+Enjoy the muscle flexes and twerking glam boys to the tunes of ‘Jay Jay Shivshankar’.
+After all, it’s all about loving your triceps!

 The Cinemawala Rating: 2.5/5